training-mode/ruby/intro/14_objects/README.md

 #Objects#

 By now, you should have a pretty good understanding of classes and why they can be helpful for programmers.
-What we haven't discussed yet is Ruby's interpretation of this paradigm and what makes it different from a many other languages.
+What we haven't discussed yet is Ruby's interpretation of this paradigm and what makes it different from many other languages.

 In Ruby, **everything is an object** (with only a few exceptions).